 Organization Default Request ACL (Access Control List)

 The Default Request ACL panel can be used to configure request rights that are in effect across all projects the organization participates in.
-Alternatively, these same rights can be specified for each project allowing the rights to vary by projects.
-As with all rights, a default right, say in the organization, may be overridden in a given Project.
-The “Organization Template” contains defaults for three security groups.
+Alternatively, these same rights can be specified for each project, allowing the rights to vary by projects.
+Rights enabled in the organization may be overridden in a given project.
+Because members of an organization may participate in different projects, it is generally preferred to assign request permissions at the project level.
+Therefore, this ACL panel may be left empty.

-Organization Default Request Organization DataMartAdministrators Security Group

-The organization’s DataMartAdministrators group is assigned to users who administer the organization’s DataMarts.
-It is configured as follows: